tingyucha/AOSPRE/docs/about.md

 ---
-title: About AOS
+title: About AOSPRE
 ---

-# AOS
+# AOSPRE

-AOS is developed at the National Science Foundation National Center for Atmospheric Research.
+AOSPRE is developed at the National Science Foundation National Center for Atmospheric Research.
 ... etc.